LIZETHVERA/bamazon/README.md

  * exit: To leave the app.

 2. Case escenario:
-* Insufficient quantity
+  1. Insufficient quantity
-* The product you have selected is available in stock:
+  2. The product you have selected is available in stock:

   * The app shows:
     * The product
     * The unit price
     * The total cost of the purchase

+  3. The user did not enter any value or letter.
+    * The app says:
+      * Please enter a number

 3. This is how the app works: